omazoz/ALX_printf_project-/README.md

 `README.md`: the file that you're currently reading.
 It contains information about the project, its goals, and the file structure.

-`_printf.c`: this file contains the implementation of the custom printf function.

-`put_char.c` : this file contains the implementation for printing character

-`_strlen.c`: this file contains the implementation for returning the lenght of string.

-`print_num.c`: this file contains the implementation for printing decimal and integer values.

-`_put_X.c`: this file contains the implementation for printing unsigned integers in uppercase hexadecimal format.

-`_put_x.c`: this file contains the implementation for printing unsigned integers in lowercase hexadecimal format.

-`put_str.c`: this file contains the implementation for printing null-terminated strings.

-`_put_o.c`: this file contains the implementation for printing unsigned integer in octal format.

-`_put_S.c`: this file contains the implementation for printing string of characters with non-printable characters encoded.

-`_put_bin.c`: this file contains the implementation for printing unsigned integers in binary format.

-`_put_p.c`: this file contains the implementation for printing pointer address.

-`main.h`: this file contains the function prototypes and necessary header files.

 ## ABout Files:
 Each file has a specific purpose and contains the necessary code to implement the custom printf function.
 The `_printf.c` file is the main file and contains the implementation of the custom printf function.
 The rest of the files contain helper functions that are called by _printf.c to handle specific conversion specifiers.